CFLIT: Coexisting Federated Learning and Information Transfer: System Model and Problem Formulation

 \subsection{CFLIT System Model}

 We consider a single-cell CFLIT system, where $K$ FL devices, indexed by $\mathcal{K} = \{1, \cdots, K\}$, collaboratively train an AI model by exchanging model information with an AP.
 At the same time, $N$ IT devices, indexed by $\mathcal{N} = \{1, \cdots, N\}$, transmit information-bearing signals to the AP through the uplink channels.
 All the nodes are equipped with single antenna.
 As shown in \cite{konevcny2016federated}, the uplink model uploading and aggregation incur a high bandwidth cost and act as the communication bottleneck of FL.
-To significantly reduce the communication cost for FL, we adopt the over-the-air computation technique to accelerate the uplink model aggregation.
-By employing OFDM modulation, the total uplink bandwidth is divided into $M$ orthogonal OFDM subcarriers, indexed by $\mathcal{M} = \{1, \cdots, M\}$.
+To significantly reduce the communication cost for FL, we adopt the over-the-air computation technique to accelerate the uplink model aggregation.\footnote{Over-the-air computation requires synchronization of the transmitters.
+For simplicity, we assume in this paper that the local model information transmitted from the FL devices is perfectly synchronized, which can be achieved by the state-of-the-art synchronization mechanism; see, e.g., \cite{guo2021over}.
+We refer to \cite{guo2021over} for more technical details on over-the-air signal synchronization.} By employing OFDM modulation, the total uplink bandwidth is divided into $M$ orthogonal OFDM subcarriers, indexed by $\mathcal{M} = \{1, \cdots, M\}$.
 The AP is in charge of allocating subcarriers to support the over-the-air model aggregation of the FL devices and the data transmissions from the IT devices.
-We consider a time horizon consisting of $S$ OFDM symbols, which is sufficiently long for over-the-air FL to converge.
+We consider a time horizon consisting of $S$ OFDM symbols, where $S$ represents the allowed time for accomplishing the FL task and is determined by the specific application.
 The total number of available OFDM resource blocks (RBs) for accomplishing over-the-air FL and IT is $MS$.
-To avoid interference, each subcarrier is allocated to either over-the-air model aggregation or at most one IT device.
+To avoid large inter-user interference, each subcarrier is allocated to either over-the-air model aggregation or at most one IT device.